 - Good open source languages (Perl, Python); Good Engineering Languages (Matlab); Good development tools (MathCAD).

-I recommend to start with VBA (Visual Basic for Applications) for Excel.
+I recommend starting with VBA (Visual Basic for Applications) for Excel.
 If you are new to programming it offers many attractive features.
 You already use Excel, it comes installed with your computer and everyone’s computer you interact with.
 It expands Excel to do unique things that every engineer in your organization could benefit from.
-You will immediately be able to program one to ten line programs that have real world utility.
+You will immediately be able to program one to ten line programs that have real-world utility.
 The user base is huge, “googling it” will likely find you someone who has already solved your problem.
-It’s object oriented, so if you’re inclined you can add these skills to your repertoire.
+It’s object-oriented, so if you’re inclined you can add these skills to your repertoire.

-Because I’m such a believer in this approach, there will be a monthly column and webcast on using Excel to enhance your engineering productivity.
-I expect this to evolve over time (perhaps a year) into more complicated programming languages and techniques, but also provide that *introduction* level exposure to get more people in the field of engineering programming.
+Because I’m such a believer in this approach, there will be regular tutorials on using Excel to enhance your engineering productivity.
+I expect this to evolve over time into more complicated programming languages and techniques, but also provide that *introduction* level exposure to get more people in the field of engineering programming.

 Adding UDF’s to Excel